 Submissions for NOFF 2018 are now open!
 We are seeking original, bold, and provocative films from storytellers who have something to say.
-We are particularly interested in considering work from those underrepresented in the film landscape: last year’s festival saw 54% of its slate from women and gender non-conforming directors and 45% from directors of color.
+We are particularly interested in considering work from those underrepresented in the film landscape: last year’s festival saw 54% of its slate from women and gender non-conforming directors and 45% of directors of color.

 Submission Dates & Deadlines:

 Notification Date: August 1, 2018

 Event Date: October 17 – 25, 2018

 Please visit one of our online submission platforms for submission fee information, rules and regulations, and to submit your film.

 When can I send in an entry to be considered for the New Orleans Film Festival?